Data Protection Notice of Kreditschutzverband von 1870 pursuant to the GDPR

 3.5.
 Data Protection Authority

-If the data subject is of the opinion that the processing of their data is in breach of data protection law or their rights under data protection law have been otherwise infringed, you have the right to file a complaint with the Data Protection Authority; the address of the Data Protection Authority is Barichgasse 40-42, 1030 Vienna.
+If you believe that your data is being processed in breach of data protection law or your rights under data protection law have been otherwise infringed, you also have the right to file a complaint with the Data Protection Authority of the Republic of Austria.
+Their address is 1030 Vienna, Barichgasse 40-42.

 3.6.
 Data protection officer

-You can reach our data protection officer at ksv1870.datenschutzbeauftragter@ksv.at.
+You can reach our data protection officer, "Putz & Rischka, Rechtsanwälte KG", at ksv1870.datenschutzbeauftragter@ksv.at and by regular mail at: Reisnerstraße 12, 1030 Wien.